Sautéed Vegetables

 Be sure to check the full recipe below for the quantities of the vegetables used.

-Tip: A good rule of thumb is to use vegetables with a variety of colors.
-That makes for a colorful dish and one that is loaded with nutrients.
+A good rule of thumb is to use colorful veggies.
+This makes for a colorful dish that is loaded with nutrients.

 Seasoning For Sauteed Vegetables

-The best seasoning for Sauteed Vegetables which I have found is to use a combination of salt, black or white pepper, and bouillon powder.
+The best seasoning for Sauteed Vegetables is a combination of salt, black or white pepper, and bouillon powder.
 Also, sauteeing onion and garlic before adding the vegetables builds a great flavor base!
+However, you can also experiment and add Italian seasoning, garlic powder, and other spices.

 Bouillon powder is my secret ingredient which adds a little extra something special and makes even unloved vegetables palatable.
 I particularly love and use Knorr Chicken Bouillon powder a lot!